 Julie Mannell is a Canadian prose and poetry author, literary critic, cultural commentator, and essayist, originally from Fonthill, Ontario.
 Her style has been referred to as "Southern Ontario gothic with a spark of magical realism."
-She holds a BA in English Literature and Philosophy from McGill University and an MFA in Creative Writing from University of Guelph.
+She holds a BA in English Literature and Philosophy from McGill University and an MFA in Creative Writing from the University of Guelph.

-In 2013, Mannell won the Lionel Shapiro Award for Excellency in Creative Writing and the Mona Adilman Poetry Prize.
-She was also nominated for the 2014 Journey Prize and in 2015 was awarded the Constance Rooke/HarperCollins Scholarship for Creating Writing by University of Guelph's MFA Creative Writing Program.
-During her stint as guest editor at The Town Crier in January 2016, Mannell wrote the three part viral essay "Small Town Asshole" to much critical acclaim.
-More recently, she was named one of the top 30 poets under 30 by In/Words Magazine and her short story "Today is Cool" was the most-read story in Joyland Magazine in 2017.
+In 2012, Julie Mannell was awarded a fellowship position at the Summer Literary Seminars in Vilnius, Lithuania.
+In 2013, she was the recipient of the Lionel Shapiro Award for Excellency in Creative Writing and the Mona Adilman Poetry Prize.
+She was also nominated for the 2014 Journey Prize and in 2015 was awarded the Constance Rooke Scholarship and the HarperCollins Scholarship for Creating Writing by University of Guelph's MFA Creative Writing Program.
+During her stint as guest editor at The Town Crier in January 2016, Mannell wrote the three part viral essay Small Town Asshole to much critical acclaim.
+The essay series is currently taught as part of Dalhousie University's Canadian literature program where she regularly guest lectures.
+More recently, she was named one of the top 30 poets under 30 by In/Words Magazine and her short story Today is Cool was the most-read story in Joyland Magazine in 2017.

 She has two forthcoming novels tentatively titled little girls and Weekending in India.
 As well as a book of poetry, Not Nice.
 Julie Mannell is represented by The Robert Lecker Agency.